 One of the buzz words you may have been hearing about for some time now is empathy.

 Empathy rocks, and it’s relevant to all beings everywhere.
 Empathy is the ability to listen and really sit with someone when they are suffering.
 It’s getting down to their level without feeling guilty, patronizing them, judging, or feeling sorry for them.
 Empathy does not mean comparing your past experiences with their current situation or offering solutions.

 Let me connect this to teaching.
 If I want my students to be kind, respectful, or empathetic, I start with role playing.
 We act out different scenarios and the students brainstorm ways to respond.
 Which response is the kindest?
 Which response do you like the best?
 The least?
 Next, I take the time to explicitly discuss what the quality I’m trying to cultivate in my class looks, sounds, and feels like.
-Then we write all of their ideas down on an anchor chart and keep it up in the classroom for students to refer to.
+Then we write all of their ideas down on an anchor chart and keep it up in the classroom for students to refer to throughout the year.

 I observe my students throughout the day, and depending on the student, I may congratulate them privately if I “catch” them being kind or empathetic, or I may bring their name up in front of the class if this student enjoys recognition.
 Oh yes, and I’m sure to model empathy in my responses to questions, working through misunderstandings or working with a student’s challenging behaviors.

 We are our children’s first teachers and they look up to us more than we know.
 Parenting may seem different from teaching, but it’s our responsibility to teach our children empathy through our actions, words, and the way we treat others.

 How can you foster empathy in your household?

 We have to listen to our children.
 If your child needs help, is struggling with homework, or had a fight with a friend, be there for her.
 She needs you, not always a solution, just your open heart and a listening ear.